Guilderm/SnowballPlanner/Documents/User Stories.md

     - [4.8.2.
 User Story 71: Identify Technical Debt](#482-user-story-71-identify-technical-debt)
     - [4.8.3.
 User Story 72: Incorporate User Feedback into Technical Debt Review](#483-user-story-72-incorporate-user-feedback-into-technical-debt-review)
     - [4.8.4.
 User Story 73: Refactor and Optimize Code](#484-user-story-73-refactor-and-optimize-code)

-## 1. User Types

-We contemplate the following users:

-### 1.1.
-Admin

-Admin users manage the overall system and have control over user management, settings, and reporting.
-They ensure the platform operates smoothly and securely.

-### 1.2.
-Users

-Users are the primary users of the DebtFreePlanner platform.
-They input debt details, calculate repayment plans, and track their progress over time.

-### 1.3.
-Collaborator

-Collaborators are users who are invited to assist in managing specific debt plans.
-They may have limited access and roles based on permissions set by the User.

-### 1.4.
-Guest

-Guests are users who visit the public-facing parts of the website, such as the landing page or blog.
-They may be potential users interested in learning more about the platform.

----

 ## 2. Initiative 1: Foundation and Architecture